 CLICK HERE to read all the interviews with students and check their Photoshop projects.

 The difference between an average tech ed teacher and me is that I teach programming visually, using a programming environment called Etoys.
 It is a digital environment where kids can draw paintings and then they can program their paintings using a drag-and-drop visual component style programming, similar to Visual Basic but better.
 It looks like a simple animation, but it’s not.
 There are no time frames, key frames, nor multiple images that are changing.
 Everything is done by coding.
-Here’s a quick compilation of chosen projects:
+Here’s a short video explanation of what Etoys is:

 Simple animations which aren’t really animations, are not the only thing you can do in Etoys.
 A kid can write a visual poem, make a video game or even make “useful” applications such as the Quiz maker.